Best Health Insurance Options for Early Retirees (Pre-Medicare)

 Choosing the Right ACA Plan (Metal Tiers)

-ACA plans come in metal tiers, balancing premiums and out-of-pocket costs:
+ACA plans balance premiums and out-of-pocket costs by tier:

-• Silver: Moderate premiums/deductibles (~70% coverage).
-Best for CSRs, often the top value.
+• Silver: Moderate premiums/deductibles (~70% coverage); required for CSRs.

-• Platinum: Highest premiums, lowest deductibles (~90% coverage).
-Rare, for maximum coverage.
+• Platinum: Highest premiums, lowest deductibles (~90% coverage; limited availability).

 Pros and Cons of ACA Plans